ekta1007/Scraping-with-scrapy-in-python/README.md

 3. Writing your spider to extract the items of interest from the webpage.

-for suggestions, comments, collaboration, rech out to me at ekta1007@gmail.com
+for suggestions, comments, collaboration, reach out to me at ekta1007@gmail.com